 As you read on, also head over to Spotify and listen along with our "Iconic Movie Themes" playlist.
 We've collected these themes (and more!) into a single playlist that you can hum, march, and match to your workout.
 And, if you want to jam out to more good movie music, check out our list of great Beatles songs that found their way into movies.

 The Avengers (2012) - "The Avengers" by Alan Silvestri

 The main theme to Marvel's superhero match-up "The Avengers" is a throwback with a modern touch.
-Composed by Alan Silvestri, the same composer behind other notable themes, including the main theme to "Back to the Future" -- and who had previously scored 2011's "Captain America: The First Avenger" -- the Avengers theme, as well as the score itself, blends John Williams' style of horns and heroics with Hans Zimmer's more deep, emotional touch.
-For the big team-up movie, Silvestri had to find a sound that balanced all the characters, while giving each the same emotional weight.
+The theme and score itself was composed by Alan Silvestri, the composer who gave us other notable themes like the main theme to "Back to the Future," and who had also previously scored 2011's "Captain America: The First Avenger."
+Silvestri's theme perfectly blends John Williams' style of horns and heroics with Hans Zimmer's more deep, emotional touch.
+For the big team-up movie, Silvestri found a sound that balanced all the characters, while giving each the same emotional weight.
 What he created was a theme that could give any movie that heightened sense of heroics as heroes band together to thwart the bad guys.

 Jurassic Park (1993) - "Theme from Jurassic Park" by John Williams